walles/cleverdrawer/README.md

 doesn't look weird

 # TODO Misc
+* Rework icon and feature image.
+Still consider the brand color.
 * Swipe down for search
 * Verify there are no duplicate labels in the launchables list
 * Make Travis run the instrumented tests